-- Consistently integrates instruction of unique stories, accomplishments, and struggles of all people. - Consistently seeks to unpack personal perspectives in order to understand and address barriers that impact disparities in student success. - The aspiring teacher always actively and intentionally mitigates the effects of negative stereotypes. - Demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - Accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.
+- always actively and intentionally mitigates effects of negative stereotypes. - The aspiring teacher always demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher always accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.

-- Integrates instruction of unique stories, accomplishments, and struggles of all people. - Seeks to unpack personal perspectives in order to understand and address barriers that impact disparities in student success. - Actively and intentionally mitigates the effects of negative stereotypes. - Demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - Accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.
+- nearly always actively and intentionally mitigates effects of negative stereotypes. - The aspiring teacher nearly always demonstrates understanding of the expectations of the profession, professional standards of practice, and relevant law and policy. - The aspiring teacher nearly always accepts responsibilities and/or assists peers in contributing to a safe and orderly school environment.